Khouderchah-Alex/amlang/README.md

 In the other direction, we could begin with a monolithic S-exp (or an external interface/system) and incrementally abstract out relevant concepts into the Environment.
-We can do this more than once, creating different models of one structure and pitting them against each other or using them in different contexts.
+We can do this more than once, creating different models of a structure and pitting them against each other or using them in different contexts.
 We might think of this as an Environment modeling a set of S-exps.